mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/index.md

 - Added retries when adding iptable rules to avoid errors when another program may have a lock on the table.
 - Re-enabled coredns caching to reduce unnecessary load on API server.
 - Retry ssh-connections that could cause `unreachable` failures when using a bastion node.
-- Better validation of when a machine is ready before trying to run Ansible.
+- Better verification of when a machine is ready before trying to run Ansible.
 - Fix a regression with old versions of `ip route` that could result in an error when `keepalived` is enabled.
 (COPS-6791)

 #### CLI